datasciencemasters/go/README.md

 In that decade, Data Science has seen growth of jobs, shortfall of goals, success in many industries, abject failure in others, and nefarious use cases.
 In particular, [adverse consequences and complications of learning from data](http://machinebias.org) appear in too many examples: [elections undermined by psychographics](https://en.wikipedia.org/wiki/Facebook%E2%80%93Cambridge_Analytica_data_scandal), [dismal gender (Men=74%) and BIPOC diversity in the AI field](https://www.nytimes.com/2016/06/26/opinion/sunday/artificial-intelligences-white-guy-problem.html), a revived [eugenics](https://www.technologyreview.com/s/612275/sociogenomics-is-opening-a-new-door-to-eugenics/), an [explainability crisis](https://hbr.org/2018/07/when-is-it-important-for-an-algorithm-to-explain-itself), [facial recognition](https://www.theguardian.com/technology/2014/may/04/facial-recognition-technology-identity-tesco-ethical-issues) used to [identify people](https://onlinelibrary.wiley.com/doi/abs/10.1002/widm.1278) and systematically [detain them](https://www.buzzfeednews.com/article/meghara/china-new-internment-camps-xinjiang-uighurs-muslims), ["aggression" detection microphones in schools](https://features.propublica.org/aggression-detector/the-unproven-invasive-surveillance-technology-schools-are-using-to-monitor-students/), and many others.
 It has never been more clear that **we need to talk about the real world impacts of our work, and consider how our creations are used.** Please join the conversation by spending a day with the prescient novel [Frankenstein](https://library.oapen.org/bitstream/id/24cb1da5-a512-4de1-b24c-639b6452dbec/628778.pdf) and considering what you birth.

 Like any tool, data-driven technologies are indifferent to the morality of their ends.
-Perhaps the greatest risk of all is leaving this tool in the hands of the few expensively-educated people who cannot possibly represent all people.
-To balance this, we seek to lower the barriers to education for all people.
+Perhaps the greatest risk of all is leaving this tool in the hands of the few expensively-educated people who cannot possibly represent all of us.
+To balance this, open source movements seek to lower the barriers to education for everyone.
 Data science and data literacy must be widespread, accessible, and leveraged for building our collective future.
 More than ever, we need that future to be built by members of society who are diverse and focused on generative, resilient solutions.
+After all, the things we build are mirrors of ourselves (seriously, read Shelley's Frankenstein).

 > Computers reflect the biases and belief systems of the people programming them
 >